clarkeash/Simple-Canvas-Image-Utility/README.md

 Contributions
 =================

-This mini library was built for my own needs, however if you spot any errors or have any suggestions please create an issue to pull request and I will be happy to help.
+This mini library was built for my own needs, however if you spot any errors or have any suggestions please create an issue or pull request and I will be happy to help.